Exclusive Bulgaria Round Tour | Private 10-Day Cultural Journey

 Valley of Thracian Kings including the famous

-Kazanlak tomb (part of the UNESCO heritage).
+Kazanlak tomb (part of the UNESCO heritage), the abandoned

 Rila Monastery (regarded as one of Bulgaria's most important cultural, historical and architectural monuments).
 Departure to Sofia.